thedep2/decider/docs/decider_framework.md

 As outlined in the project roadmap, future enhancements to the Decider Framework include:

 1. **Initial State**: ✅ Support for creating an Aggregate with an initial state - Implemented with the InitialState interface and InitialBulb implementation
-2. **Terminal State**: Support for marking an Aggregate as terminal, preventing further state changes
+2. **Terminal State**: ✅ Support for marking an Aggregate as terminal, preventing further state changes - Implemented with the IsTerminal interface and WentOutBulb implementation
 3. **Persist Lists of Events**: Store events in a persistent store for auditing and event sourcing
 4. **Event Sourcing**: Rebuild the state of an Aggregate from the sequence of Events
 5. **Improve the Framework**: Enhance the framework with additional features and optimizations